A Guide to Red Light Therapy

 Human cells are densely packed with mitochondria, and good cellular respiration is fundamental to good health.
 One medical hypothesis holds that the degradation in the quality of the mitochondria through the over-accumulation of free radicals, can actually speed up the aging process.
 This may be one of the reasons that the use of red and NIR wavelengths on human tissue are so closely tied to anti-aging benefits.

-The many reported and studies benefits of Red Light Therapy include but are not limited to:
+The many reported benefits of Red Light Therapy include but are not limited to:

 - Improved Sleep